LahlouS/mcp-pg-koyeb-gradio/Article.md

 You can then ask Claude all the basic task you'll want to do with this kind of database: here is a few prompts:
+- `Hey claude, connect to my DB using these credentials: DB_HOST USER PASSWORD DB_NAME`
 - `hey claude !
 Discover the DB and give me key insights`
 - `give me the distribution of customers age`
 - `give me insight about the relation between age and product categories`